MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

     1. On the leftmost pane, under Settings select Resource Providers.
     1. Search for microsoft.insights and register the provider.

-1. Add the data connection
+1. Add the data connection:
     1. In the top search bar, search for **`Log Analytics Workspaces`**.
-    2. Select your **law-sentinel** workspace from the last exercise and make sure you are in the **Overview** section (if not, select it from the left navigation panel).
+    1. Select your **law-sentinel** workspace from the last exercise and make sure you are in the **Overview** section (if not, select it from the left navigation panel).
-    >[!NOTE] If the law-sentinel workspace is not listed, you'll need to create it again, as opening a new lab instance does not preserve previous work.
+       > **Note:** If the law-sentinel workspace is not listed, you'll need to create it again, as opening a new lab instance does not preserve previous work.
 Refer to the Security Operations Center exercise, part 2, task 1.
     1. Leave the page as it is and open another tab and log into the Azure portal **`https://portal.azure.com`**.
     1. On the search bar on the top, search for **`Microsoft Defender EASM`** and open it.
     1. Select your **EASM** workspace.
     1. In the left navigation pane, expand **Manage** and select **Data connections**.
     1. Under Log Analytics, select **Add connection**.
-    1. Name it **law-sentinel**
+    1. Name it **law-sentinel**.
     1. Switch to the previous tab with the log analytics workspace that should be open.
     1. Expand **Log Analytics agent instructions**.
     1. Copy the **Workspace ID** into the corresponding field of the Add data connection window.